 Our Criminal Justice Project aims to mitigate some of the issues that contribute to people re-offending by providing specialist advice and support to men and women within the criminal justice system who are serving all or part of their sentence in the community, for example, through a Community Payback Order (CPO).

 The project is funded by Clackmannanshire Council and currently operates three days a week.
-People are referred into the project by their criminal justice social worker, as well as by other professionals working with offenders in the community, and initial appointments are offered at either the CAB or at the Criminal Justice Service in Alloa in order to make the service as accessible as possible.
+People are referred into the project by their criminal justice social worker, as well as by other professionals working with offenders in the community, and initial appointments are offered at either the CAB or at the Criminal Justice Service in Alloa.
 All appointments are currently being delivered remotely via telephone or email due to COVID-19 restrictions.

 Our project worker provides advice on all aspects of benefits, money, and housing, and can also provide support and advocacy, for example, to attend DWP medical assessments or benefit appeals.